By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 2. Only argue about things for which there is a solution.

 Do not argue about the other’s family.
-They can’t change that and your insisting that they came from a defective background is hurtful.
+They can’t change that and your insistence that they came from a defective background is hurtful.
 Skip the fight about your and their music choices.
 Work instead on way to manage these preferences.

 Can one of you list to music wearing headphones?
 Can you set limits on certain types of entertainment?
 Can you agree that when you are both in the living room together this is a music free zone?